Date Thesis Awarded

 MK-STYX [MAPK (mitogen-activated protein kinase) phosphoserine/threonine/tyrosine-binding protein] and STYX (serine/threonine/tyrosine-interacting protein) are both pseudophosphatase members of the dual-specificity (DUSP) subfamily of protein tyrosine phosphatases.
 They are catalytically inactive due to mutations at critical residues in their signature motifs.
 The histidine and cysteine residues of MK-STYX are replaced by phenylalanine and serine, and the cysteine residue of STYX is substituted by a glycine.
 Nonetheless, they both have significant roles in cell signaling.
 MK-STYX has been reported to regulate stress granule formation, neurite formation, and apoptosis.
 STYX is an important signaling molecule in spermatogenesis, the SCF-dependent ubiquitination activity, and the MAPK/ERK pathway.
 Recent studies show that MK-STYX and STYX are oncogenes marked in glioblastoma and breast cancer, respectively.
 Our study analyzes the significance of MK-STYX and STYX by measuring and comparing their evolutionary conservation.
 Their phylogenetic trees were constructed to show any deviation from the species evolutionary paths.
 Data was collected on a large set of proteins that have either one of MK-STYX’s two domains, the dual-specificity (DUSP) domain and the cdc-25 homology (CH2) /rhodanese-like domain.
 Then, we calculated the distance between species pair for MK-STYX and STYX’s protein sequence and Ka/Ks ratio and ranked them among the larger set of related proteins, including MK-STYX’s active homologs MKP1 and MKP3.
 MK-STYX has one of the highest species-species protein distances, and it is under weaker purifying selection pressure than most proteins with its domains.
 In comparison, the protein distances of STYX are lower than 82% of the DUSP-containing proteins, and it is under one of the strongest purifying selection pressures.
 Furthermore, we also demonstrate that there is similar selection pressure on their N- and C-terminal sequences.
 Our study reveals striking distinctions between the evolutionary patterns of MK-STYX and STYX and provides evidence to further explore MK-STYX’s properties.

 Qi, Yi, "A Comparison Between the Evolutionary Genomics of Pseudophosphatases MK-STYX and STYX" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1633.

 Available for download on Thursday, May 14, 2026